NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

+- \Not applicable

-Not applicable; all homes are assumed to not have attic radiant barriers installed.
+- \all homes are assumed to not have attic radiant barriers installed.

 Arguments
 *********